-The EPRA NDV deducts the break cost of bank borrowings from the EPRA NAV.
+Measure and definition The EPRA NDV deducts the break cost of bank borrowings from the EPRA NAV.

 A measure that shows the shareholder value if assets and liabilities are not held until maturity.

-£67.75 million/ 84.16pps
+Performance at the year ended 30 June 2024 (2023: £67.75 million/84.16pps)